RaoulSchikora/compiler/README.md

 # Known Issues

+## mc_ast_to_dot

+- mc_ast_to_dot leaks memory
+- the option "-t" is still coded into the option parsing, but can't be used from the command line
+- if "-f" is specified and multiple functions match the specified name, currently the first one is used

 ## Parser

 ### Grammar

-The grammar contains 13 shift/reduce conflicts.
+The grammar contains 12 shift/reduce conflicts.
 Also, since the unit test matches any grammar rule, there are multiple reduce/reduce-conflicts.
-These will however not arise, when the testing mode isn't specified, because the parser can only match the unit-test grammar rule with the use of special "~" characters.
+These will however not arise, when the testing mode isn't specified, because the parser can only match the unit-test grammar rule when a dedicated global variable is set (which can't happen due to user input)